 - 52. The Applicant must prepare a Waste Management Plan for the development to the satisfaction of the Secretary.
-This plan must: - (a) be prepared in consultation with Dol Water and DRG, and submitted to the Secretary for approval prior to carrying any development on site; - (b) describe the measures that would be implemented to avoid, minimise, reuse and recycle all waste streams generated by the development; - (c) include a fines emplacement plan; and - (d) a program to evaluate the fines emplacement plan and methods, with a view to emplacing fines within active mining areas.
+This plan must: - (a) be prepared in consultation with DPE Water and the Resources Regulator, and submitted to the Secretary for approval prior to carrying any development on site; - describe the measures that would be implemented to avoid, minimise, reuse and recycle all waste streams generated by the development; - (c) include a fines emplacement plan; and - (d) a program to evaluate the fines emplacement plan and methods, with a view to emplacing fines within active mining areas.